Prototyping with Microcontrollers and Sensors

 |&& or ||||Boolean AND or Boolean OR Used to cascade multiple Boolean operations||Usually used in conditionals|

-Constants and variables hold data according to their datatype.
+Constants and Variables Constants and variables hold data according to their datatype.
 They need to be given a name so they can be referred to later.
 Constants hold data that will NOT change while a program is running.
 Constants usually contain pin numbers or sensor threshold values.
 Variables contain data that WILL change while a program is running.
 Variables usually contain sensor values and other values that need to have mathematical operations done on them.
 Below is an example of how to create different constants and variables.

-Conditional statements run code enclosed by their curly brackets when a condition is met.
+Conditional Statements Conditional statements run code enclosed by their curly brackets when a condition is met.

-For-loops are used when you want something to run a specific number of times.
+Loops Loops run the code enclosed by their curly brackets a specific amount of times or until a condition is met.
+While-loop While-loops are used to perform a task until a condition is met For-loop For-loops are used when you want something to run a specific number of times.
 Although they seem complicated at first, the structure of most for-loops is the same.
 In the parenthesis, the first part sets a variable (usually ‘i’ for ‘index’) to a value used to begin a count, the middle is the condition when the loop stops, and the third part is where you increment or decrement the counting variable.

 Commonly Used Arduino Functions